ld234/competitive-programming/README.md

 # Competitive Programming
-This is a repository where I store all my solutions to the problems on online judges such as HackerEarth, HackerRank, etc.
+This is a repository where I store all my solutions to the problems on online judges such as HackerEarth, HackerRank, Codeforces, etc.